alexa-samples/skill-sample-nodejs-cloudformation-guide/04_cloudFrontSkill/README.md

 # 'Content delivery' (S3 + CloudFront) Skill

-Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this 'content delivery' skill project exemplifies how to set up an S3 bucket suitable for storing media content, e.g. dynamically generated audio files from AWS Polly, and a CloudFront Content Distribution Network (CDN) to deliver such files to customers with minimal latency.
+Within the 'AWS CloudFormation + ASK CLI Guide' repository, this 'content delivery' skill project exemplifies how to set up an S3 bucket suitable for storing media content, e.g. dynamically generated audio files from AWS Polly, and a CloudFront Content Distribution Network (CDN) to deliver such files to customers with minimal latency.

 In real-life use cases, these two scenarios are most likely:
 1. You dynamically generate AWS Polly files, e.g. because you're generating some highly dynamic or personalized content.
 In this case you wouldn't need a CDN, because you'd typically only use each file once.